Risingfeanyx/cPanel_centos_scripts/readme.md

 ```

-#Tests serving functionality of server
+#Tests serving functionality of server.
+Be in docroot of site; usage is testpage $domain.tld

 ```
 testpage()
 	  {
+	  clear
-	 echo "This is a test page sent on $(date '+%Y-%m-%d') by a member of the Technical Support team." >> testpage }
+	 echo "This is a test page sent on $(date '+%Y-%m-%d') by a member of the Technical Support team." >> testpage curl -LA "foo"  $1/testpage
+	 }
 ```